-Performance for Lobectomy Compared to STS and National Outcomes*
+Performance for Resection for Primary Lung Cancer Compared to STS and National Outcomes*

 * These NIS data are the most recent data available at this time.
-There are more lobectomy for lung cancer patients in a single year of NIS data than in the GTSD, so a decision was made to use 3 years of STS GTSD data.
+There are more resection for primary lung cancer patients in a single year of NIS data than in the GTSD, so a decision was made to use 3 years of STS GTSD data.

-Lobectomy for Lung Cancer Composite Measure Rating (July 2018 - June 2021)
+Resection for Primary Lung Cancer Composite Measure Rating (July 2021 - June 2024)

 Overall Composite Score |